 The sprawling, gritty capital of Poland, Gay Warsaw is a mess of communist concrete, rebuilt historic structures and modern glass and steel.

-Unlike any other city in Poland, Warsaw is indeed reminiscent of Moscow than other Europe capitals such as Paris, Amsterdam or London – and the similarities don’t stop there.
 Sadly, being gay in Poland is not easy with a socially conservative duopoly in control of legislation with the backing of the all-powerful Catholic Church who until recently wherein the grip of anti-gay hysteria and a state-sponsored campaign of LGBTQ persecution.

 While many ex-soviet countries have made steps towards equality, Poland – despite being a member of the European Union for fifteen years – has woefully insufficient legal protections for LGBTQ Poles against discrimination in any sphere of living outside of employment.
 Poland even recently took issue with Brussels after a gay flag was flown outside of the European Parliament… There are signs a shake-up is on the way, with Robert Biedron Poland’s first openly gay MP and then mayor, being viewed as a frontrunner for Poland’s presidency.